adibender/pammtools/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes

-* A simple maintainance release to support upcoming version of tidyr
+* "Found the following (possibly) invalid URLs".
+I checked and the links URLs in question are working (just take some time to load).

+## Additional comments
+* Adds support for model evaluation
-* Fixed relative link in NEWS.md
+* Reduces dependencies in Suggests
-* Reduced run length of add_term example
+* Fixes bug in simulation based CI calculation

 ## Reverse dependencies